alyuto/DrFruithy/README.md

-Mobile Development files can be found in the Mobile Development Branch
+Mobile Development files can be found in the MobileDevelopment-baru-selesai Branch